MarvinMartin24/Asynchronous-Server-Project/README.md

 ## Requirements
 Only [Docker](https://docs.docker.com/v17.09/engine/installation/)!
 That is the magic of docker, you do not need anything else !
 Follow the next instructions and everything will work perfectly well !
-Just me sure you do not have any existing containers called app, mongo, mongo-express.
-If it is the case, use `docker stop` and `docker rm`
+Just make sure you do not have any existing containers called app, mongo, mongo-express.
+If this is the case, use `docker stop` and `docker rm`

 ## Get Started